-The Establishment uses an allowance matrix to measure the expected credit losses of trade receivables, which comprise a number of balances.
-Loss rates are calculated using a 'flow rate' method based on the probability of a receivable progressing through successive stages of delinquency to write-off.
-Flow rates are calculated separately for exposures in different segments based on the following common credit risk characteristics - geographic region, age of customer relationship and type of product purchased.
+The Establishment uses an allowance matrix to measure the expected credit losses of trade receivables, which comprise a number of parances.
+Loss rates are calculated using a flow rate method based on the probability of a receivable progressing through successive stages of delinquency to write-off.
+Flow rates are calculated separately for exposures in different segments based on the following common credit risk characteristics - geographic region, age of customer relationship, type of product purchased and category of customers.